How Data Recovery Works

 After the recovery session completes, the Veeam SQL Restore Service is automatically stopped and removed from the target server (and if necessary, from the staging server), but the persistent components remain on the machine until they are manually deleted.

 All activities of the Veeam SQL Restore Service are logged to the Veeam.SQL.Service_<timestamp>.log file stored in the Temp folder, located in the system directory.

-- The Veeam SQL Restore Service operates under the Local System account.
+- The Veeam SQL Restore Service component requires the Local System account.

 - Inbound and outbound traffic management between Veeam Explorer for Microsoft SQL Server and the Veeam SQL Restore Service and Veeam SQL Agent Service is performed over the RPC protocol.
 For more information on the ports used during data recovery operations, see Ports.

 - The Veeam SQL Restore Service component is not deployed when restoring to the server where the Veeam Backup & Replication console is installed.